MORSE CODE - A List of Various Resources. The big hint, is

 no frills, single channel

-a bit anarchic for my tastes says M0NNK
+"A bit anarchic for my tastes" says M0NNK, Ross, the

 or Beta.morsecode.me: https://beta.morsecode.me/

 Japan Dit Dah Chat (Compatible with VBand) https://ditdah.jp/ditdah-chat/

 Applications that use a web site to process your Morse.
 The

 applications run on Windows - some can run under WINE

 Morse KOB - American Morse Code but can do

 International Morse code as well. https://sites.google.com/site/morsekob

 your Morse key or paddle.
 Go to VBAND and